Is Sudan safe to travel right now?Avoid

 Sudan danger summary

-Sudan is currently rated avoid by countrysignal.
+The current combined view for Sudan is avoid.
 A civil war between the national army and the paramilitary RSF has split the country since 2023; most of the west, including Darfur, is now under RSF control.
 Active front lines, collapsed public services, and a severe humanitarian crisis.
 Most governments advise against all travel and have withdrawn embassy staff; leaving quickly in an emergency may be impossible.
 This page reflects live data and updates as the situation changes.
 It is information, not official travel advice; always check your government's guidance before you travel.

 Risk at a glance